Services, resources and procedures during COVID

 Interlibrary Loan (ILL) Services

 Reference services are currently being provided remotely.
 This includes duplication and digitization of materials in the collections for both LSU affiliates and researchers from outside the university community.
 Researchers are also welcome to request video consultations.
 For any of these services, contact Special Collections using the web form at https://askus.lib.lsu.edu/special.
-Staff will respond to inquiries during business hours Monday through Friday.
+Staff respond to inquiries during business hours Monday through Friday.
 Use the web form if possible, as the phone lines will not be regularly staffed.
 View the Special Collections website for information about the library’s holdings: https://www.lib.lsu.edu/special.

 Drop into a copyright session with Darcée Olson, Copyright & Scholarly Communication Policy Director, via Zoom, 8-noon on Mondays, Tuesdays, and Thursdays.
 She can help clarify issues related to copyright, especially as you move your course materials online.
 Zoom link: https://lsu.zoom.us/j/637820839.